blkzen/trading-bot/README.md

 A. Manages positions

-B. Reports on stock value, boolean metric for profitability, etc
+B. Reports on stock value, boolean metric for profitability, etc.